 There will be a lost and found box located in the Dining Hall.
-All found items should be placed there or turned into a staff member.
+All found items should be placed there or turned in to a staff member.
 Leaders are encouraged to have all Scouts label their belongings with their name and pack number before bringing them to camp.
-At the conclusion of the season all unclaimed lost and found will be sent to the Council Service Center.
+At the conclusion of the season all unclaimed lost and found will be sent to the Council Service Center and will be held there for four weeks following the conclusion of camp.